 The International Business BSc is designed for those seeking to operate within an international business setting or within companies and jobs where an understanding of international business is an asset.
 We’ll explore the impact of internationalisation on factors such as human resource management (HRM), entrepreneurship, and emerging markets.
 There will also be the opportunity to study modules on marketing, environmental sustainability, and global investment.

 As well as the focus on international business, this degree will equip you with the broad business and management background and the analytical and interpersonal skills required to understand, analyse and address issues faced by today's companies.
 You’ll broaden your knowledge of business concepts as you work on real business issues and live case studies to develop your managerial skills.

 Valuable technical skills will be developed in numerical methods, quantitative methods, and by using statistical software such as SPSS and EXCEL.
 This part of the course does not require A level maths or the overseas equivalent.

 The course includes a module on Management Enquiry to help you adapt to university study through active learning sessions on topics such as working in groups, report writing and time management.

-Our International Business BSc is accredited by the Chartered Institute of Management Accountants (CIMA), which means you will gain exemptions from some of their professional papers if you wish to undertake further study towards being a chartered management accountant after you graduate.
+Brunel University is also a Chartered Institute of Management (CIMA) accredited university, which means you will gain exemptions from some of their professional papers if you wish to undertake further study towards being a chartered management accountant after you graduate.